List of Garfield characters: Kimmy

 Kimmy meets Jon at a pottery class and she actually asks Jon to ask her out.
 Later Jon finds out she was raised by wolves when she has an itch on her back and uses her foot to scratch it.
-Jon stops seeing her, but out of desperation he calls her on the phone in a future comic.
+Jon stops seeing her, but in a later comic he calls her on the phone out of desperation.

 The Buddy Bears

 A trio of bears that sing and appear in multiple episodes of Garfield and Friends.
 They are named Billy, Bobby and Bertie Buddy Bear.
 Their appearances usually involve them trying to educate their viewers and other characters, such as agreements, friendship and sweetness, but they are usually disturbing and contradictory at best.
 They have their own in-universe TV show called The Buddy Bears Show.

 Vito

 Vito owns the Italian restaurant where Garfield was born.
 It's because he was born in an Italian restaurant that Garfield loves Italian food so much, especially lasagna and pizza.